rweddell/bigbrother/README.md

 Once you have a workspace you can create an app at [the slack api page](https://api.slack.com/), click start building and give a name and workspace to your app (I suggest you use bigbrother to keep the theme).
 Then at the left panel click on _Features > Bot Users_ and create a bot, add bot user and dont forget to save changes!

+**2. Configure your bot**

-Now you need to give a scope to your bot, you can do this at _Features > OAuth & Permissions_
+Now you need to give a scope to your bot, you can do this at _Features > OAuth & Permissions_ in the scope section select chat:write:bot and save changes.

+We also need to enable events and subscribe to them, go to _Features > Event Subscriptions_ and turn it on, in the subscribe to Bot Events section add only messages.channel for now.

-**5. Clone this repository**
+**3. Clone this repository**

-navigate to your projects folder using the terminal and type
+Navigate to your projects folder using the terminal and type

     ```
     $ git clone https://github.com/estefanytorres/bigbrother.git
     ```

-**6. Install requirements**
+**4. Install requirements**

-you will need to build dlib previously, this is a [tutorial](https://www.youtube.com/watch?v=h0Uidh-sq9M) I used on how to do that if your not familiar with building in linux.
+You will need to build dlib previously, this is a [tutorial](https://www.youtube.com/watch?v=h0Uidh-sq9M) I used on how to do that if your not familiar with building in linux.

+Then you can pip install all the python packages by typing in the bigbrother folder.

     ```
     $ pip install -r requirements.txt
     ```

+**5. Add configuration to your code**

+Create a configs.json file in your bot's directory and copy the slack bot token _(OAuth & Permissions > OAuth Tokens & Redirect URLs > Bot User OAuth Access Token)_ and the slack signing secret _(Basic Information > App Credentials > Signing Secret)_ from the app configuration in this format:

+    ```
+    {
+	"slack_bot_token":"XXXX-XXXXXXXXXXX-XXXXXXXXXXXX-XXXXXXXXXXXXXXXXXXXXXXXX",
+	"slack_signing_secret":"XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
+    }
+    ```

+**6. Start your bot**

+You need three terminals to run bigbrother, in one you will run eyes.py by navigating to the folder and typing

+    ```
+    $ python eyes.py
+    ```

+In the second terminal run app.py with the following command

+    ```
+    $ python app.py
+    ```

+and finally you will need to download, install and run [ngrok](https://ngrok.com/) to make your localhost public, follow the instructions in the web page and launch port 3000 in this way

+    ```
+    $ ./ngrok http 3000
+    ```

+This will give you a list of public urls, copy the https one and add it to your app's configuration in the Events subscription Request URL field.

+**7. Start your bot**

+Install your app into the workspace at _Settings > Install App_, invite it to the channel you will use for training and start using your bot!